USSBA/hubzone-webmap/README.md

 Note: for the map to "work", you will need to have the API and GeoServer running as well.
 See the README in the hubzone-api repository for details.

+## With Webpack
+Need to bundle install as normal
+In one console launch `bin/webpack-dev-server` and wait for it to compile In another console launch the server as normal
+It currently breaks

 # Running Tests #

 ## Rspec Tests